Confidential Legal Memorandum

 Background

 In the early 2000s, North Broad Street in Philadelphia was synonymous with crime, drugs, and urban decay.
-One developer saw what no one else could — the corridor's potential as a world-class destination.
+We saw what no one else could — the corridor's potential as a world-class destination.

-He believed strongly in his vision — and he backed it up with everything he had.
+We believed strongly in our vision — and we backed it up with everything we had.

 North Broad Street Philadelphia corridor development